etiennebert/forest_club/3_CGE/Game_theory_2024/README_CGE.md

-# Step 3: CGE Calculation
+# Step 3: GTAP-AEZ simulation within the game theory

-The first step in the CGE analysis is to **calculate the deforestation coefficient**, as explained in **Equation 11** of the main manuscript.

 ---

 ## 1. Generating Deforestation Coefficients
+The first step in the CGE analysis is to **calculate the deforestation coefficient**, as explained in **Equation 11** of the main manuscript.

 ### Alteryx Workflows
 Navigate to the folder:1_Data\3.
 GTAPAEZ_Deforestation_coefficient